E4-Computer-Engineering/beegfs-ansible/CONTRIBUTING.md

    **Important**: The tag must:
    - Start with `v` (e.g., `v2.2.0`)
    - Follow semantic versioning format `X.X.X`
-   - Be higher than the current version in `galaxy.yml`
+   - Match the version in `galaxy.yml` exactly

-4. **The automation will**:
+5. **The automation will**:
-   - Validate the version tag format and ensure it's higher than the current version
+   - Validate that the tag version matches the version in `galaxy.yml`
-   - Update the `version` field in `galaxy.yml` to match the tag (without the `v` prefix)
-   - Generate and update `CHANGELOG.rst` using antsibull-changelog
+   - Generate `CHANGELOG.rst` using antsibull-changelog
-   - Commit these changes back to the main branch
    - Build the Ansible collection tarball
    - Publish the collection to [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/e4_computer_engineering/beegfs/)
    - Build and publish documentation to GitHub Pages
-   - Create a GitHub Release with the collection tarball attached
+   - Create a GitHub Release with the collection tarball and changelog

-5. **Monitor the release** by checking the [GitHub Actions workflow](../../actions/workflows/Release.yml)
+6. **Monitor the release** by checking the [GitHub Actions workflow](../../actions/workflows/Release.yml)

 ### Manual Changelog Generation (for testing)